Horse chestnuts and ergots

 - I personally think that horses know our hands and that anytime we have our hands out, there’s a chance for a snack.

 These chestnuts are smaller and more flat.
 Regular massage and peeling help to keep them this way.

 All shapes and sizes!
 These hind leg chestnuts look like a saxophone.

 These chestnuts are bananas.

-On show day, you can spiff them up with a coat of oil (like mineral or olive), or you can just let 'em be.
+- On show day, you can spiff up your horse’s chestnuts with a coat of grooming oil, or do nothing and carry on.